Modifying a stock Xbox in 2022 with modchip and 1TB hard drive. Installing XBMC4Xbox and transferring games

 Hardmod with Modchip

 Most revision consoles (except the final rev 1.6) have an unused header port on the motherboard.
 This can be used for attaching a modchip.
-This chip bypasses the original bios and often have a boot screen allowing booting the console and gaining FTP access to the file system without any additional software running.
+This chip bypasses the original bios.
+It often has a boot screen, allowing booting the console.
+This enables gaining FTP access to the file system without any additional software running.
 Mod chips often also have space for multiple bios images too.
 The downside is soldering is needed to install the header pins and a jumper wire. if the console has version a 1.6 motherboard this mod is much harder but not impossible.

 My choice was to go with a full modchip.
 Specifically the OpenXenium chip.
-OpenXenium has the full set of features for a modern Xbox mod chip including FTP access, HDD locking/unlocking and multiple bios slots.
+OpenXenium offers a complete set of features for a modern Xbox mod chip.
+These include FTP access, HDD locking/unlocking, and multiple bios slots.
 Back in the day I used a modchip on my Xbox so this was also a nostalgic approach.

 The pin header and additional wire was installed in just a few minutes using right tools.
-Upon booting the console with the eject button I was greeted with the Xenium menu and I then proceeded to flash IND 5004.67 as the primary bios over the network.
+I booted the console with the eject button.
+The Xenium menu greeted me.
+I then proceeded to flash IND 5004.67 as the primary bios over the network.

 Hard Drive

 As you may know, the OG Xbox was equipped with a 10Gb IDE 3.5″ hard drive.
-This was enough to hold an almost unlimited amount of gave game data, and copy a few audio CD’s to the dash, but not much good for storing full size Xbox games that can average 4Gb or more.
+This was enough to hold an almost unlimited amount of game data.
+It could also copy a few audio CD’s to the dash.
+However, it wasn’t much good for storing full size Xbox games that can average 4Gb or more.
 A much bigger drive is clearly going to be needed to install all my favourite games.

 You can still easily find larger IDE hard drives, I have several 320Gb drives, and even a 720Gb IDE Drive.
-For larger capacity like 1 or 2TB (2Tb is the max for the xbox file system) you will be looking at using a SATA hard drive.
+For larger capacity like 1 or 2TB, you will need to use a SATA hard drive.
+2TB is the max for this bios.
 Xbox works very well with good quality IDE to SATA adapters such as this one from StarTech.
 You will also have to replace the 40 wire IDE cable to a 80 wire cable.
 The adapters often will not work with the 40 wire cables.

-My choice was to use a 1TB 7200RPM Seagate SATA3 HDD, the StarTech SATA adapter and also a new 80 wire 70mc IDE cable.
+My choice was to use a 1TB 7200RPM Seagate SATA3 HDD.
+I also chose the StarTech SATA adapter.
+Additionally, I selected a new 80 wire 70mc IDE cable.
 The adapter sites nicely behind the drive and connects to the power lead.
 Make sure to set the adapter to “cable select” mode.
 Some cable routing will be needed for the 80 wire IDE cable, but this is easy with the 70cm ones.
 With the new drive installed I can now partition and setup the console with a DVD copy of TruHexen.
-You can also use FATXplorer to create partitions on your new hard drive if its connected to your PC, then use TruHexen to copy the dashboard files.
+You can also use FATXplorer to create partitions on your new hard drive.
+Ensure it’s connected to your PC.
+Then use TruHexen to copy the dashboard files.
 Make sure the BIOS you use is compatible with partitions 6 and 7 if using F and G drives.

 Dashboard Software

 Without hesitation I knew I wanted to use XBMC4XBOX.
 Its the latest derivative of the original XBMC I used to use back in the late 00’s.
-Other simple dashboards like EvoX are available, but I also wanted to copy a few OLD TV shows to this Xbox to play on my CRT TV.
+Other simple dashboards like EvoX are available.
+I also wanted to copy a few old TV shows to this Xbox.
+This would allow me to play them on my CRT TV.
 XBMC4XBOX is prefect for launching games, media files and homebrew like emulators.
 This program hasn’t been much updated for quite a few years, and may not be developed any further.
 Aside for this its quite stable and has all the features I could wish for.
 XBMC4XBOX is included in the TruHexen DVD.
 Its recommended to install dashboards and programs to the E partition.

 Games and file transfers

 I had about 30 original boxed Xbox games left in my collection.
 These can be installed directly from the DVD drive to the hard drive.
 Although this can take a while, its still a convenient method for some people.
-For mass transfer of downloaded games I’d recommend using FTP or better yet, actually connecting the hard drive to your PC and use a program like FATxplorer to copy them directly.
+For mass transfer of downloaded games, use FTP.
+Even better, connect the hard drive to your PC and use a program like FATxplorer to copy them directly.

 FTP usually gets around 10-12 Mbps for larger files.
 FTP speed is the same for IDE or SATA drives as the network adapter is the limiting factor.
 When connecting an IDE drive directly to a PC with a USB 2.0 adapter, you can expect transfer speeds of around 40 Mbps making the job 4 times faster than FTP.
 SATA drives connected to USB3 can give around 120+ Mbps transfer speeds.
 This is why I selected SATA over IDE, much faster for transferring 500Gb of games.
 As mentioned, FATxplorer or other software are required when connecting the drive directly to a PC.
 Without a driver you will not be able to access the FATX file system.